ibm-cloud-docs/virtual-servers/monitoring-classic-metrics.md

 {:note: .note}

 # Classic virtual server instance metrics definitions
-{: #classic-sysdig-metrics}
+{: #classic-monitoring-metrics}

 The following metrics are available only if you use the {{site.data.keyword.mon_full_notm}} full agent.
-If you provisioned a 'no driver mode' instance, see [{{site.data.keyword.mon_full_notm}} 'no driver mode' metrics](/docs/cloud-infrastructure?topic=cloud-infrastructure-enabling-sysdig-light-no-driver#sysdig-light-metrics).
+If you provisioned a 'no driver mode' instance, see [Monitoring 'no driver mode' metrics](/docs/cloud-infrastructure?topic=cloud-infrastructure-enabling-monitoring-light-no-driver#monitoring-light-metrics).
 {:important}

 The following tables define basic Classic virtual server instance metrics.